Murder trial: Crown tries to prove goats screaming, not human

 By Ben Strang of RNZ

 Was it a cry for help, or was it a goat?
-That was the question being asked in a murder trial at the High Court in Wellington on Tuesday.
+That was the question being asked in a murder trial at the High Court in Wellington yesterday.

 The Crown is arguing that screams for help heard by a neighbour three days after they say Brett Hall was killed, wasn't a man, but a goat.